samin-taheri/React_Native_Deliveroo/README.md

 - Tailwinds CSS using Babel, making the UI fully animated, intuitive, and fast.
 - With Map integration to keep track of the order.

-This is a cross-platform Deliveroo app for ordering food that allows users to add items to their order, which is then updated in the basket where calculations are performed and is completely adjustable.
-After payment, the user can track their order on the map and call the biker as needed.
+This is a cross-platform Deliveroo app for ordering food that allows users to add orders to their basket, where calculations are performed.
+After payment, the user can track their order on the map and contact the biker as needed.

 <table align="center">